 “Ask your friends.
 Get an honest conversation going about things you’ve handled well and not so well.”

 Alan Middleton, Schulich School of Business

-Once you have completed the first step, it’s time to set goals, identify resources for completing them and a realistic timeframe.
+Once you have completed the first step, it’s time to set goals, identify resources for achieving them and a realistic timeframe.
 Most importantly, write them down and then commit.
-For Ric, his desire was to become fluent in French in two years.
+For Ric, he desired to become fluent in French in two years.
 To do this, he needed motivation, determination and resources, such as books and digital files, to learn and study.
 He even went to Paris to study for a month.
 Despite taking these actions, he found French hard to learn.
 It wasn’t a realistic goal.
 Instead, he celebrated his small wins.
 He’s still learning and chooses to celebrate success along the way.

-“You never know what might be discovered about you that might lead you in a new path.”
+“You never know what might be discovered about you that might lead you on a new path.”

 Content is everywhere.
 Podcasts.
 Websites.
 YouTube.
-They’re all good platforms if you have something to say.
+They’re all excellent platforms if you have something to say.
 As Ric indicated, “anyone with a camera can be on YouTube… While some of them might be influential, a lot of them are just popular.
-They became a celebrity because of something they are doing.”
+They became celebrities because of something they are doing.”
 A good piece of advice was to “let someone else do the bragging for you,” such as LinkedIn recommendations or when someone does some posting on your behalf.